EphraimYoussef/NTI-MEAN-Project-Social-Media/README.md

 ### Posts
 - Create, and delete posts
 - View all posts or only your own posts
-- Each post includes a title, content, optional img url , and creation date
+- Each post includes a title, content, imgURL ( optional ) , and creation date

 ### Likes
 - Like and unlike posts